Axway/amplify-central/content/en/docs/amplify_relnotes/20220826_marketplace.md

 * **Manual or automatic access request approvals**: Catalog Managers can now configure the access request approval for an asset to either manual or automatic.
 The access requests submitted by the consumers will appear on the Access Request management screen, where Catalog Managers can review, approve, or decline them.
 The approval process can be delegated to an external 3rd party system, such as ServiceNow by leveraging our webhook capabilities.
 Please refer to [Integrate with Amplify Central](/docs/integrate_with_central/) for more details.
 This new feature enables you, the provider, to take consumer’s access requests to APIs in your ecosystem through a review process that is compliant with your company’s regulations and procedures.

-* **Share assets with Read-Only permissions**: Catalog Managers can now choose to give read-only access permissions to other teams in their organization when sharing an asset.
+* **Share assets with Read-Only permissions**: Catalog Managers can now choose to give read-only access permissions to other teams in their organization (which the Catalog Manager is a member of) when sharing an asset.
 The teams the asset was shared with will only be able to view the asset and bundle into their own products, but they will not be able to edit or control any asset lifecycle aspects.

 * **Filter assets by status**: The filter has been enhanced to allow filtering the asset catalog by the status.
 Now users can choose to filter the assets that have the status 'Error'.